jduarte-refugehouse/foster-home-visit/README.md

 3. **Run the SQL scripts in order**:
    - `scripts/create-on-call-table-minimal.sql` - Creates the on-call schedule table
    - `scripts/add-phone-to-app-users.sql` - Adds phone number field to app_users table
+   - `scripts/add-on-call-schedule-nav.sql` - Adds "On-Call Schedule" to the navigation menu
 4. **Verify permissions**: The scripts grant permissions to `v0_application_role` (used by `v0_app_user`)

 **Important**: The database user `v0_app_user` is a member of `v0_application_role`.
 All table permissions are granted to the role, not directly to the user.